Anna Escobedo Cabral: Family

 Cabral is married to Victor G. Cabral.
 After working with the Justice Department, Victor had been vice president for government and Hispanic relations with Verizon and, from 2003 to 2009, senior counsel for NBC Universal/Telemundo in the Government Relations department.
 Today he is a partner in Energy Capital Group, a solar energy company.

 Cabral began her family while still in college, causing her to delay her education by several years.
 She had her first child, Raquel, by the age of 20 with the remainder coming in the following five years.
 When she returned to school and to work, Cabral brought some of her children along.
 She recalls that while on Capitol Hill, her kids would fish for loose change at the vending machines: "They'd routinely come up with $20 or $30."
 At Harvard, her son Victor—then three years old—would ask her professor questions despite her best efforts to quiet him.

 Cabral is also an accomplished seamstress, having sewed her children's clothes when younger in order to save money.
 She made the gowns for her three daughters' and her daughter-in-law's weddings (prominent Republican consultant Leslie Sanchez did the flower arrangements) for the eldest two daughters' weddings.

 The Cabrals have four children: Raquel Cabral Terry (married to Adam Terry), Viana Cabral Greene, Catalina Cabral McCarthy (married to Brendan McCarthy), and Victor Christopher Cabral (married to Charmi Oza).
-Additionally, they have six grandchildren, Lilyana Cabral Greene, Joseph Milton Greene IV, Vivienne Greene, Henry Matthew Sours, Ava Grace Terry and Maya Cabral.
+Additionally, they have six grandchildren, Lilyana Cabral Greene, Joseph Milton Greene IV, Vivienne Holland Greene, Henry Matthew Sours, Ava Grace Terry and Maya Victoria Cabral.

 Three of Cabral's daughters have followed her into government service.
 In 2005, Raquel Cabral served in the Bush White House, the Department of Energy, and the United States Department of Justice and in July 2008, she became the deputy director of the White House Initiative on Educational Excellence for Hispanic Americans, while Viana Greene worked for the Senate Judiciary Committee and Catalina Cabral worked at both the Bush White House and the Department of Justice.
+Her son, Victor Cabral, graduated from MIT with a degree in Nuclear Engineering and has consulted on a number of software engineering contracts with the federal government.